Eyjafjallajökull Volcano and Þórsmörk in a Super Jeep - an Adventure in Iceland

 Crossing Krossá river

-I must say, being an Icelander and having listened to the news all my life on accidents at Krossá river, some of them fatal, that I crossed the river with trepidation.
+I must say that I crossed the river with trepidation.
+I have listened to the news all my life on accidents in the Krossá river, some of them fatal, so I was a bit scared crossing it for the first time.

 Þórsmörk valley

-On the way back from Þórsmörk we visited Eyjafjallajökull glacier again, this time Gígjökull glacier which is one of the outlets from Eyjafjallajökull.
+On the way back from Þórsmörk we visited Eyjafjallajökull glacier again, this time Gígjökull glacier which is one of the glacial tongues of Eyjafjallajökull.
 The volcanic eruption in Eyjafjallajökull took place very close to Gígjökull.

 Water that flows from Gígjökull runs into Markarfljót river and before the eruption, there was a glacial lagoon in front of the glacier.